 The Evergreen State College Forest & Campus Shoreline

 Evergreen’s 1,000-acre forest is ideal for studying a lowland Puget Sound second-growth rainforest.
-Through the Evergreen Ecological Observation Network (EEON) project, students and faculty are conducting long-term scientific research.
-The college’s 3,300-foot-long shoreline offers a variety of ecosystems and natural features for students to investigate.
+Through the Evergreen Ecological Observation Network (EEON), students and faculty conduct long-term scientific research.
+The college’s 3,300-foot shoreline offers a variety of ecosystems and natural features for students to investigate.

 Sustainability in Prisons Project